stan-dev/stan-dev.github.io/events/stancon2024/index.md

 * Brian Ward (Flatiron Institute)
 **Stan without installing Stan?
 How (and why) to sample inside your browser**

+* Conor Goold (Ledger Investing)
+**Joint estimation of body and tail loss development factors in insurance: a case study using hidden Markov models in Stan**

 ------
 # [Tutorials](#tutorials)

-Tutorials will be posted here as they get accepted.
+Confirmed tutorials will be posted here as they get accepted.
 The schedule for tutorials is tentative and subject to change.

+Monday 9th
-* (Instructor to be confirmed, Monday 9th)
+* (Instructor to be confirmed)
 **Introduction to Stan**

-* Sean Pinkney (Monday 9th)
+* Sean Pinkney
 **Coding correlation matrix constraint transforms in Stan**

+Friday 13th
-* Anna Elisabeth Riha, Adam Howes, Seth Flaxman, Elizaveta Semenova (Friday 13th)
-**Bayesian optimisation with Stan**
+* Anna Elisabeth Riha, Adam Howes, Seth Flaxman, Elizaveta Semenova **Bayesian optimisation with Stan**